-You are in luck, because today I have an easy and delicious appetizer recipe for you: fried mozzarella cheese sticks!
-Not only are these fried bites of goodness tasty, they also only contain 3 ingredients and they happen to be gluten free!
+I am really excited to bring you this recipe for fried mozzarella sticks, friends.
+Not only are these fried bites of goodness tasty, they also only contain 3 ingredients and they happen to be gluten-free!

 Made with dehydrated Idaho® potatoes, these fried appetizers are sure to please!

-If you’re a fan of fried deliciousness, you may also like my cheesy fried polenta.
+If you’re a fan of fried appetizers, you may also like my cheesy fried polenta.
 Really good!

 Thank you to the Idaho Potato Commission for partnering with me on this post.
 All opinions are my own.

 Watch my best fried cheese recipe web story here.